 People enjoy taking quizzes because they’re fun and entertaining.
 They draw people’s attention and make people curious.

-Successful quizzes build trust and increase engagement.
+Successful quizzes can increase user engagement.
 For instance, BuzzFeed’s quiz, “What City Should You Actually Live In?” has been viewed over 22 million times.
 While not every quiz will be so successful, quizzes are perfect for sharing, especially on social media platforms, to increase organic growth.

 2. Interactive Infographics